h-w-h/h-w-h.github.io/research.md

 ---
 ## Overview ##
 The primary area of research is optimization with a focus on developing fast and memory efficient iterative fixed point methods in a general Hilbert space setting.
 This includes specialty interests in parallel asynchronous methods and "learning to optimize".
-In the later subject, machine learning is incoporated into algorithmic development for situations where an individual problem must be repeatedly solved, each time with new (but similar) data.
+In the latter subject, machine learning is incoporated into algorithmic development for situations where an individual problem must be repeatedly solved, each time with new (but similar) data.
 Below is a brief overview of the setting of fixed point problems.
 In this context, summaries are then provided of asynchronous and learned methods.
 Following this, a brief note is made about variational methods in image processing (an application problem).

 _(Published research papers and slides are available at the bottom of this page.)_